Do I need to make an appointment to have my pet seen by the veterinarians?

 By the laws of the Texas State Board of Veterinary Medical Examiners, a patient must be seen on a yearly basis in order to maintain a valid patient-client relationship.
 The Veterinarian is required by law to examine the animal and records prior to determining a course of treatment.

 Where can I get accurate information?

 Our Pet Health Library.
 We all know that the internet can be overwhelming and not everything out there is accurate.
 Our Pet Health Library has over 1,600 articles pertaining to animal health.
 These are available in both English and Spanish and cover everything including diseases, viruses, medications, nutrition, and so much more.
 This is a source you can trust, as these documents have all been published by licensed veterinarians.
 You can easily access this directly at Pet Health Library or via our smart phone app on iPhone or Android.

 Do you see exotic pocket pets?

-Yes, a few of our doctors gladly see small pocket pets such as ferrets, rabbits, guinea pigs and hamsters.
+Yes, Dr. Scroggs has experience treating small pocket pets such as ferrets, rabbits, guinea pigs and hamsters.